The IT industry has seen its share of technological revolutions, from PCs and the World Wide Web to the Internet of Things and everything in between.

 PaaS is a type of cloud computing where a platform is provided by a cloud provider for development, operation and management of applications without having to manage the actual underlying infrastructure.
 An example would be Amazon DynamoDB which provides extremely low latency NoSQL database services for mobile, web, gaming and IoT workloads.
 Another example would be Azure App services which provides a framework for building and running .NET, NodeJS, PHP, Python and java apps.
 In both cases, the responsibility for management, maintenance and configuration of the underlying infrastructure is on the cloud provider, in these examples, Microsoft or Amazon.
 The benefits of this approach is agility for launching new applications and services without the challenges associated with infrastructure management.
 By the nature of its design, scaling on demand also becomes frictionless.
 Economies of scale also generally make this approach financially attractive for new application development.

-While there are a number of cloud providers providing infrastructure-as-a-Service (IaaS) such as Google, IBM, VMware and others, Microsoft Azure and Amazon Web Services (AWS) dominate the space.
-The majority of others have specific value for specific use cases but presently lack broad applicability.
+While there are several cloud providers providing infrastructure-as-a-Service (IaaS) such as Google, IBM, VMware and others, Microsoft Azure and AWS dominate the space.
+Most others have specific value for specific use cases but presently lack broad applicability.
 Still, even with Azure and Amazon’s maturity and feature depth, they still fail to meet the requirements for the easy delivery of all traditional applications that an organization may be looking to transition.
 This is a challenge since by and large, enterprises today are still in lift and shift mode for their workloads to IaaS as opposed to full re-architecture for PaaS.

 With the application delivery controller (ADC) typically serving as the publishing point for applications and providing critical functions for availability, ensuring that these requirements are met in the cloud platform is a key consideration as well.
 At this point, native ADC capabilities in the majority of public cloud environments are not suited for all traditional, multi-tier enterprise applications.
 And because the operating concepts for on premise ADCs are significantly different from how they operate in the cloud, additional issues can arise after the migration has been completed.